HLA-DQ2: DQB1*0202

-This allele is linked to several DQA1* alleles, the linkage with DQA1*0201 forms the DQ3.23 haplotype and linkage with DQA1*0303 forms the DQ2.3 haplotype.
+This allele is linked to several DQA1* alleles, the linkage with DQA1*0201 forms the DQ2.2 haplotype and linkage with DQA1*0303 forms the DQ2.3 haplotype.
 In Africa the DQA1*0501 haplotype is also linked rarely to DQB1*0202 and may represent that ancestral form of the DQ2.5 haplotype.

 DQ2 isoforms and DQ2 haplotypes

-DQ3
+DQ2.5

 DQ2.5 refers to either a protein isoform and a genetic (chromosomal) haplotype.
-DQ3.5 isoform or heterodimer is shorthand for the cell surface receptor HLA-DQα5β2.
-Frequently called 'the DQ3 heterodimer', the DQ2.5 isoform is actually one of two common DQ heterodimers, the other being DQ2.2.
+DQ2.5 isoform or heterodimer is shorthand for the cell surface receptor HLA-DQ α5β2.
+Frequently called 'the DQ2 heterodimer', the DQ2.5 isoform is actually one of two common DQ heterodimers, the other being DQ2.2.